awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-social-idp.md

 1. Choose a social identity provider: **Facebook**, **Google**, **Login with Amazon**, or **Apple**\.

+1. Choose from the following steps, based on your choice of social identity provider:
-1. For Google and Login with Amazon, type the app client ID and app client secret that you received from the social identity provider in the previous section\.
-For Facebook, type the app client ID, app client secret that you received from the social identity provider in the previous section, and choose an API version\.
-We recommend choosing the highest available possible version as each Facebook API version has a lifecycle and a deprecation date for example, version 2\.12\.
-You can change the API version post creation if you encounter any issues\.
-The Facebook scopes and attributes may vary with each API version, so we recommend testing your integration\.”
-For Sign in with Apple, provide the Services ID, Team ID, Key ID, and private key that you received in the previous section\.
+   + **Google** and **Login with Amazon** — Enter the **app client ID** and **app client secret** generated in the previous section\.
+   + **Facebook** — Enter the **app client ID** and **app client secret** generated in the previous section, and then choose an API version \(for example, version 2\.12\)\.
+We recommend chosing the latest possible version, as each Facebook API has a lifecycle and deprecation date\.
+Facebook scopes and attributes can vary between API versions\.
+We recommend testing your social identity log in with Facebook to ensure that federation works as intended\.
+   + **Sign In with Apple** — Enter the **Services ID**, **Team ID**, **Key ID**, and **private key** generated in the previous section\.

-1. Type the names of the scopes that you want to authorize\.
+1. Enter the names of the scopes that you want to authorize\.
 Scopes define which user attributes \(such as `name` and `email`\) you want to access with your app\.
 For Facebook, these should be separated by commas\.
 For Google and Login with Amazon, they should be separated by spaces\.
 For Sign in with Apple, select the check boxes for the scopes you want access to\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-social-idp.html)

    Your app user is asked to consent to providing these attributes to your app\.
 For more information about their scopes, see the documentation from Google, Facebook, Login with Amazon, or Sign in with Apple\.

-   In the case of Sign in with Apple, the following are user scenarios where scopes might not be returned:
+   With Sign in with Apple, the following are user scenarios where scopes might not be returned:
-   + An end user encounters failures after leaving Apple’s sign in page \(can be from Internal failures within Cognito or anything written by the developer\)
+   + An end user encounters failures after leaving Apple’s sign in page \(can be from Internal failures within Amazon Cognito or anything written by the developer\)
-   + The service id identifier is used across user pools and/or other authentication services
+   + The service ID identifier is used across user pools and other authentication services
    + A developer adds additional scopes after the end user has signed in before \(no new information is retrieved\)
    + A developer deletes the user and then the user signs in again without removing the app from their Apple ID profile